karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 memory, not project-dependent items like an accelerometer.
 Once it's done all of ROM and RAM should be available and interrupts should be in a sensical state.

+* Disable interrupts
+* Copy initialized data from ROM to RAM
+* 0 the uninitialized data area

 ##### Startup Code
 This should enable all other code that is written in a higher level language.
 So, it should initialize the stack.
 This section was a little thin on what that entailed.
 It should then call the main section.

+* Allocate space for and initialize the stack
+* Initialize the processor's stack pointer
+* Call `main`

 This section also introduced [Embedded Systems Design](http://www.embedded.com/magazines) magazine, which seems like a treasure